privacy

 • The raw text of your prompts.

-• The raw text of the AI's responses, beyond what the summarizer distills into a short bullet list.
+• The raw text of the AI's responses, beyond what the summarizer distills.

 • Command output, diffs, tool results — only the names of tools called and of files touched.